AlpacaTravel/embed-toolkit/README.md

 # [About](https://alpaca.travel)

-Alpaca Travel provides rich interactive media content for users.
+Alpaca Travel provides rich interactive travel media content for users.

-This toolkit is provided to assist integration of your Alpaca (https://alpaca.travel) content within your website.
+This toolkit is provided to assist integration of your Alpaca (https://alpaca.travel) content within your website through JavaScript that can communicate with oembed or your iframe.

-**Experimental Release**

 # [Toolkit Documentation](https://developer.alpacamaps.com/)